 Collège: The primary objective is to prepare students for either lycée or vocational school.
 The curriculum is organised by subject – French, mathematics, history and geography, civic education, life and earth sciences, technology, art, art history, musical education, physical education, physics and chemistry, and two modern languages or ancient languages constitute the bulk of the coursework.
 At the end of collège, students sit for a national exam known as the “Brevet”.

 Lycée: It comprises the final three years of secondary education.
-Following a recent reform of the lycée, students in seconde in 2018 will be the first to experience the implementation of this reform.
-At the start of the year, students will sit a French and Maths test to determine their level and needs.
+Following the 2018 reform of the lycée, students entering seconde will sit a French and Maths test to determine their level and needs.
 There will be a reinforcement of French oral and written skills and help with future career choice.

 Schedules, dress code & more